This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Four common prescription analgesics used to treat osteoarthritis pain include:

 Not only do these medications pose many potential side effects, but they can also be very addicting.
-The FDA requires a label warning of risks associated with these prescriptions, including heart attack, stroke and stomach bleeding.
+The U.S. Food and Drug Administration requires a label warning of risks associated with these prescriptions, including heart attack, stroke and stomach bleeding.
 These strong pain relievers contain narcotics that lower pain by blocking receptors on nerve cells but don’t treat inflammation and have high rates of dependency.
-(19)

 For dealing with very bad pain, over-the-counter drugs might be helpful temporarily, every now and then.
 Acetaminophen is the most commonly recommended and most widely available analgesic recommended for osteoarthritis pain, and it’s sometimes used in combination with other drugs or supplements.
 NSAID painkillers are also commonly used to help control both pain and inflammation, but again, over-the-counter painkillers won’t treat underlying causes.